kaloyanm/webinvi/Readme.md

 4. Run `vagrant up`.
 5. Wait :).
 This might take up to 20 minutes.
 Meanwhile don't do anything and let it finish
 6. Enter into the container with `vagrant ssh`.
-You will find a folder named webinvoices.
+You will find a folder named `webinvoices`.
 This is your project root's directory.
-Enter inside and apply the initial migrations via `./manage.py migrate`
+To run the application go inside `webinvoices` and run `honcho start`.
 7. If you want to have some data to play with run `./manage.py createdummydata`
 8. Create a default user to work with by calling `./manage.py createsuperuser`